helm/charts/incubator/logstash/README.md

 ## Configuration

-The following tables lists the configurable parameters of the chart and its default values.
+The following table lists the configurable parameters of the chart and its default values.

 |              Parameter      |                    Description                     |                     Default                      |
 | --------------------------- | -------------------------------------------------- | ------------------------------------------------ |